Petri Nets Based on Lawvere Theories: Applications

-\begin{itemize} \item For a $\law{GRP}$-category $C$, $WC$ is a symmetric monoidal category such that for every pair of objects $x$, $y$ in $C$ there is an isomorphism $\gamma_{x,y} \maps x \otimes y \to y \otimes x$ satisfiying the axioms of a symmetry in a symmetric monoidal category. \item For a $\law{GRP}$-functor $F \maps C \to D$, $WF$ is a the unique extension of $F$ which sends symmetries to symmetries. \end{itemize} \end{prop}
+\begin{itemize} \item for a $\law{GRP}$-category $C$, $WC$ is a symmetric monoidal category such that for every pair of objects $x$, $y$ in $C$ there is an isomorphism $\gamma_{x,y} \maps x \otimes y \to y \otimes x$ satisfiying the axioms of a symmetry in a symmetric monoidal category. \item for a $\law{GRP}$-functor $F \maps C \to D$, $WF$ is a the unique extension of $F$ which sends symmetries to symmetries. \end{itemize} \end{prop}

-\begin{proof} The proof of this follows the proof of Proposition \ref{MN}. \end{proof} In order to get individual token semantics for an integer net $P$ we can start with a $\law{GRP}$-net $K$ which abelianizes to $P$.
+In order to get individual token semantics for an integer net $P$ we can start with a $\law{GRP}$-net $K$ which abelianizes to $P$.
 This is also called a \define{linearization} of $P$.
 The individual token semantics of $P$ can be defined as $W \circ F_{\law{GRP}} (K)$.
 To get a systematic mapping from integer nets to their individual token semantics we can combine all the linearizations of a given integer net.
-Let $\{(s_i, t_i \maps T \to \N[S] )\}_{i=1}^n$ be the set of linearizations of $P$, that is the set $\Net{e}^{-1} (P)$.
+Let $\{(s_i, t_i \maps T_i \to M_{\law{GRP}} (S) )\}_{i=1}^n$ be the set of linearizations of $P$, that is the set $\Net{e}^{-1} (P)$.
 Let $N$ be the $\law{GRP}$-net given by